-The city has pretty much everything you’d want from any city – amazing nightlife, absolutely fantastic restaurants (always a big plus for us), stunning architecture (it’s a great blend of old and new) and a pretty amazing transport system so getting around is pretty straight-forward here!
+Shanghai has pretty much everything you’d want from any global city.
+Think; amazing nightlife, absolutely tasty restaurants (always a big plus for us), stunning architecture (it’s a great blend of old and new) and a pretty amazing transport system.

 1.)
 Yu Garden